-Students enrolled in the aircraft operations degree program must obtain a minimum grade of "C" in FLT110, FLT120, FLT221, FLT 330, FLT360, FLT470 and FLT471 and pass the relevant laboratory sections of each course.
+Students enrolled in the aircraft operations or aeronautical sciences degree programs must obtain a minimum grade of "C" in FLT110, FLT120, FLT221, FLT 330, FLT360, FLT470 and FLT471 and pass the relevant laboratory sections of each course.
 Satisfactory completion is necessary to receive a signoff to take the FAA written examinations for the appropriate FAA certificate or rating sought.
+FAA ground or written certificates must be completed for each qualification sought.
+For students enrolling in the aircraft operations bachelor of science program, satisfactory completion with a grade of "C" or better and with a passing grade on the FAA practical or flight test must also be completed for each rating sought.
+For this program, academic and FAA flight qualifications addressed in FLT111, FLT121, FLT331, FLT361 and FLT473 must be satisfactorily completed.